Native Nations in an Age of Empire and Revolution, 1750-1783

 The Middle Ground

 By the eighteenth century, England had established successful colonies in North America on the Atlantic coast and sought to expand further inland.
-The French had also established a presence in the region but generally sought to profit from trade with American Indian nations rather than through the extensive acquisition of land.
-France was particularly active in the Great Lakes region and as the English continued to spread west the two imperial rivals increasingly clashed.
-In his classic study The Middle Ground (1991), historian Richard White argued that in the first half of the eighteenth century a “middle ground” emerged that was marked by mutual accommodation between American Indians and Europeans in the Great Lakes region.
-A delicate balance of power developed as Algonquian-speaking Indians negotiated space between competing European powers, often effectively playing one off the other.
-During this period, Algonquians established a relationship with the French that positioned the French governor as a “father” who was responsible for mediating conflicts, dispensing gifts, and offering protection.
-Both the Algonquians and French offered a degree of cultural accommodation that contributed to stability for a time.
+The French had also established a presence in the region but generally sought to profit from trade with Native nations rather than through the extensive acquisition of land.
+France was particularly active in the Great Lakes region and, as the English continued to spread west, the two imperial rivals increasingly clashed.
+In his classic study The Middle Ground (1991), historian Richard White argued that in the first half of the eighteenth century a “middle ground” emerged that was marked by mutual accommodation between Native groups and Europeans in the Great Lakes region.
+A delicate balance of power developed as Algonquian-speaking peoples negotiated space between competing European powers, often effectively playing one off the other.
+During this period, Algonquian nations established a relationship with the French that positioned the French governor as a “father” who was responsible for mediating conflicts, dispensing gifts, and offering protection.
+Both groups offered a degree of cultural accommodation that contributed to stability for a time.

 Donald D. Bouma, Carte: partie occidenatale de la Nouvelle France ou Canada … (1951)

 The middle ground began to break down as the British expanded their footprint in the region.
 By the mid-eighteenth century, English land speculators had set up forts in the Ohio Valley and the territory became hotly contested.
-American Indian nations in the region, including the Delaware, Shawnee, Wyandot, and Iroquois, aided the French in expelling the English but also helped to spark what Winston Churchill called the “first world war.”
-The Seven Years’ War involved every European power, numerous American Indian nations, and saw conflict as far afield as India and the Philippines.
+Native nations in the region, including the Lenape (Delaware), Shawnee, Wyandot, and the Haudenosaunee Confederacy (Iroquois), aided the French in expelling the English but also helped to spark what Winston Churchill called the “first world war.”
+The Seven Years’ War involved every European power, numerous Native nations, and saw conflict as far afield as India and the Philippines.
 At its conclusion, the British reigned supreme and aggressively asserted influence in North America.
 British hegemony was severely challenged by the American Revolution, which also spelled doom for the middle ground model of interaction.
-Americans were quick to fill the power vacuum and violent clashes between white settlers and American Indians set the tone for relations in the nineteenth century.
+Americans were quick to fill the power vacuum and violent clashes between white settlers and Indigenous people set the tone for relations in the nineteenth century.

 Questions to Consider:

-1. What does this map reveal about American Indian and French settlement patterns in the Great Lakes region?
+1. What does this map reveal about Indigenous and French settlement patterns in the Great Lakes region?

-2. What benefits did control of the region offer to American Indians, French, and the British?
+2. What benefits did control of the region offer to Indigenous, French, and British groups?

-The French established several forts in the 1750s as a buffer against perceived British expansion in the Ohio Valley and to influence their American Indian allies in the region.
+The French established several forts in the 1750s as a buffer against perceived British expansion in the Ohio Valley and to influence their Indigenous allies in the region.
 One of these was Fort Duquesne near present day Pittsburgh.
-In 1754, a Seneca chief named Tanacharison (Half King) sent word of the development to British allies in Virginia, which subsequently sent a band of militiamen commanded by a young George Washington to drive the French out.
+In 1754, a Seneca chief named Tanacharison (Half King) sent word of the development to British allies in Virginia, who subsequently sent a band of militiamen commanded by a young George Washington to drive the French out.
 Assisting the Virginia soldiers was a delegation of Seneca warriors.
-A skirmish broke out near Fort Duquesne and a detachment of French diplomats was killed and scalped by the Senecas.
+A skirmish broke out near Fort Duquesne and a detachment of French diplomats was killed by the Senecas.
 Fearing retaliation from the French, Washington built a fortification nearby called Fort Necessity.
 There he lost most of his men in battle and was forced to surrender, signing a statement admitting that he had assassinated a French diplomat.
 The British responded by sending 3,000 troops to the colonies under General Edward Braddock.
-A combination of French troops, American Indians and Canadian militiamen employed Guerilla war tactics and defeated Braddock in one of the earliest battles in a conflict that would be fought on multiple continents.
+A combination of French, Native, and Canadian troops employed guerilla war tactics and defeated Braddock in one of the earliest battles in a conflict that would be fought on multiple continents.
 Washington, then Braddock’s aide, narrowly escaped death on the battlefield.

 Selection: Ireael Pemberton, Several conferences between some of the principal people amongst the Quakers in Pennsylvania, and the Deputies from the Six Indian Nations (1756).

-From the start, Indian nations played important roles in the conflict.
+From the start, Native nations played important roles in the conflict.
 The war had many names.
 The British call it the Seven Years’ War, those in the United States usually refer to the French and Indian War, and French Canadians call it La Guerre de la Conquête (The War of Conquest).
-American Indian nations that allied with the French characterized the war similarly as one of British aggression.
-Among these were the Delaware (Lenape) who despite previous ties to the British hoped to prevent further British encroachment into their territory along the Delaware River.
-The governor of Pennsylvania declared war in 1756, declaring the Delaware to be “Rebels and Traitors to His most Sacred Majesty.”
-Those allied with the British, including the powerful Iroquois Confederation, hoped to benefit economically from British control of the Ohio Valley and the opening of trade routes that had been cut-off by Algonquin rivals in the region.
+Native nations that allied with the French similarly characterized the war as one of British aggression.
+Among these were the Lenape who, despite previous ties to the British, hoped to prevent further British encroachment into their territory along the Delaware River.
+The governor of Pennsylvania declared war in 1756, calling the Delaware “Rebels and Traitors to His most Sacred Majesty.”
+Native nations allied with the British, including the powerful Haudenosaunee Confederacy, hoped to benefit economically from British control of the Ohio Valley and the opening of trade routes that had been cut-off by rivals in the region.

-In 1758, the Delaware, led by Tamaqua and Teedyuscung, made peace with the British.
-At the peace conference, Teedyuscung addressed the governor, arguing that if enough land had been set aside for the Indians to begin with, no conflict would have occurred.
-He insisted that Indians needed “a certain Country fixed for our own Use, and the Use of our Children for ever.”
+In 1758, the Lenape, led by Tamaqua and Teedyuscung, made peace with the British.
+At the peace conference, Teedyuscung addressed the governor, arguing that if enough land had been set aside for his people to begin with, no conflict would have occurred.
+He insisted that Indigenous poeple needed “a certain Country fixed for our own Use, and the Use of our Children for ever.”
 In addition, leaders of the Ottawa, Ojibwa, Kaskaskia, Myaamia, Potawatomi, Shawnee, and Wyandot assembled and declared a truce at Fort Pitt.
-The decision by Indian leaders to make peace with the British was a blow to the French effort.
-After a series of early French victories, the British rallied and eventually, with the aid of Indian allies, gained possession of Canada and forced the French to surrender in 1763.
-Terms of the peace treaty were negotiated in Paris with no American Indian nations represented.
-As a condition of the peace, Britain requested that the all captives being held by hostile Indian nations be released.
-Some refused to return and chose to remain with their adopted tribes, creating controversy and stirring up tensions.
+The decision by Native leaders to make peace with the British was a blow to the French effort.
+After a series of early French victories, the British rallied and eventually, with the aid of Indigenous allies, gained possession of parts of Canada and forced the French to surrender in 1763.
+Terms of the peace treaty were negotiated in Paris with no Native nations represented, despite their crucial roles in the war.
+As a condition of the peace, Britain requested that all the captives held by hostile Native nations be released.
+Some Europeans refused to return and chose to remain with their adopted tribes, creating controversy and stirring up tensions.

 Selection: B. Franklin and D. Hall, Printers, Minutes of conferences, held with the Indians at Easton, in the Months of July, and August, 1757 (1757).

 British victory in the war contributed to a wave of new British settlement in the Ohio Valley and broader Great Lakes region.
-British forts did not offer security for native people.
-In fact, they were outwardly hostile toward the American Indian presence and Jeffrey Amherst, Governor-General and head of Indian relations, made clear that the British would pursue a very different policy than the French.
-Under Amherst, the British discontinued most efforts to accommodate native peoples, denying them traditional gifts and advocating tactics of intimidation.
+British forts did not offer security for Native people.
+In fact, they were outwardly hostile toward the Indigenous presence.
+For example, Field Marshall Jeffrey Amherst, head of the British army, made clear that the British would pursue a very different policy than the French.
+Under Amherst, the British discontinued most efforts to accommodate Native peoples, denying them traditional gifts and advocating tactics of intimidation.

 Questions to Consider:

-1. What do these documents suggest about alliances between American Indians and the British during this period?
+1. What do these documents suggest about alliances between Native nations and the British during this period?

-2. What do the speeches at these conferences reveal about American Indian and British strategies of negotiation?
+2. What do the speeches at these conferences reveal about Indigenous and British strategies of negotiation?
 Describe the language that each respective group uses.

 Pontiac’s War